Duration: 15 days

 Arrangements for the festival start quite early, when people clean and decorate their houses and bring gifts for their dear & near ones.
 The color 'Red' which symbolizes prosperity and luck is used liberally in decorations because it is considered to ward off evil spirits.
 On the eve of Chinese New Year, glittering fireworks make the sky simply dazzling.
 Usually, families and friends arrange a joint dinner on the eve to greet the New Year.

+New Year.
 Chingay Parade catches the attention of everyone with its festive mood, where you can trace stilt walkers, acrobatic performances and lion and dragon dances.
 At this time, many hotels and shopping complexes arrange performances by eminent artists to entertain their guests.
 Chinese New Year is amongst few festivals, which is observed throughout the world.
 In Malaysia, Penang is a great place to observe and enjoy the celebrations of Chinese New Year.